Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Timing Analysis

 To measure the period change of ZTF\,J2130 due to GW emission, we took the approach of an observed-minus-calculated ($O-C$) analysis.
 This analysis uses the accumulation of the period change over a long baseline to enable the detection of a small period change \citep{kepler}.

 To determine the secondary mid-eclipse time $T_0$, or the time of inferior conjunction of the sdOB, where the WD is eclipsed by the sdOB, we used the lightcurve modeling code \textsc{lcurve} \citep{cop10}.
 The code uses grids of points to model the two stars.
 The shape of the stars in the binary is set by a Roche potential.
 We assume that the orbit is circular and the rotation periods of the stars are synchronized to the orbital period.
-The flux that each point on the grid emits is calculated by assuming a blackbody of a certain temperature at the bandpass wavelength, corrected for limb darkening, gravity darkening, Doppler beaming, and the reflection effect.
-We used an MCMC method implemented in the \texttt{emcee} package \citep{for13} for the $T_0$ fit.
-All other parameters for \textsc{lcurve} were taken from \citet{kup20a} and \citet{deshmukh}.
-The derived mid-eclipse times $T_{\mathrm{0,obs}}$ are presented in the second column in Tab.\,\ref{table:2}.
-Additionally, we include mid-eclipse times from \citet{deshmukh} taken with high-speed-photometry excluding observations from large scale surveys (e.g. ZTF or ATLAS) where data has been taken at random times over a longer period.
+The flux that each point on the grid emits is calculated by assuming a blackbody of a certain temperature at the bandpass wavelength, corrected for limb darkening, gravity darkening, Doppler beaming, and the reflection effect. $T_0$ is the only parameter that was fitted to every lightcurve separately.
+All other parameters for \textsc{lcurve} were taken from \citet{kup20} and \citet{deshmukh}, where the initial model for this object was created.
+We used a Levenberg-Marquardt algorithm for the $T_0$ fit which allowed us to scale the photometric errors on our data points to reach a reduced $\chi^2\approx1$.

+The derived mid-eclipse times $T_{\mathrm{0,obs}}$ are presented in the second column in Table \ref{table:2}.
+Additionally, we include mid-eclipse times from \citet{deshmukh} taken with high-speed-photometry excluding observations from large scale surveys (e.g. ZTF or ATLAS) where data has been taken at random times over a longer period, making the time-stamps unreliable.

 To determine the period change from the observed-minus-calculated values, we need an expression for $O-C$ including a $\dot{P}$ term.
 The resulting equation is derived as follows.\\ The observed $T_\mathrm{0,obs}$ is assumed to follow the ephemeris equation